andrewsunglaekim/git_workshop/readme.md

 Now pair and chat about your answers for the next 3 minutes.

-## The Holy War
+## The Holy War - Git Workflows
 There are holy wars fought over so many things in programming.
 Git workflows is definitely one that many have strong opinions about.
 Regardless of stance, here's a quick pattern that illustrates some of the key features with github.

 > We are now the new developer that came along and said "Hey, I would like to develop on the [git_workshop](https://github.com/andrewsunglaekim/git_workshop) as well".
 You can follow along by going into some different directory, something like this: `$ cd ~/temp`

-We want to contribute to git_workshop so we clone the repository that lives online.
+We want to contribute to git_workshop so we clone the repository that we created earlier on github.

 ```
-$ git clone git@github.com:someUsername/git_workshop.git
+$ git clone git@github.com:yourUsername/git_workshop.git
 $ cd git_workshop
 ```